 - 100 percent of the PA sales tax paid on a depreciable business asset.
 However, on disposition, your Pennsylvania basis and federal basis for that asset will be different. - Expenses using the capitalization rules established by your trade, profession, or industry, under its generally accepted accounting principles and practices.
 Once elected, use this method consistently. - 100 percent of expenses incurred for removing barriers to individuals with disabilities and the elderly.
-This is not a credit but a direct expense in arriving at the net income or loss.
+This is not www.revenue.pa.gov PA-40 C 5 a credit but a direct expense in arriving at the net income or loss.